 One of it worth being mentioned is hawkBit from the Eclipse IoT project, which also provides some strategies for rollout management for larger-scale device farms.

 220.127.116.11.
-The RAUC hawkBit client¶
+RAUC hawkBit updater (C)¶

 As a separate project, the RAUC development team provides a Python-based example application that acts as a hawkBit client via its REST DDI-API while controlling RAUC via D-Bus.

-For more information and testing it, visit it on GitHub:
+For more information visit it on GitHub: